pvanhoof/dir-examples/README.md

 > Never try to set the interface numbers so that they correspond to the release number of your package.
 This is an abuse that only fosters misunderstanding of the purpose of library versions.

+### Refusing or forgetting to increase the current on breaking ABI changes

+The current part of the VERSION (current, revision and age) is the most significant field.

+Some people think 'all this is just too complicated for me', 'I will just refuse to do anything and always release using the same version numbers'.
+That goes spectacularly wrong whenever you made ABI incompatible changes.
+It's similarly wrong to 'Coming up with your own versioning scheme'.

+That way, all programs that link with your shared library can after your shared library gets updated easily crash, can corrupt data and might or might not work.

+By updating the current you will basically trigger people who manage packages and their tooling to rebuild programs that link with your shared library.
+You actually want that the moment you made breaking ABI changes in a newer version of it.

 ## What isn't wrong?

 ### Not having a APIVERSION at all

-It isn't wrong not to have an APIVERSION.
-It however means that you more or less promise not to ever break API.
+It isn't wrong not to have an APIVERSION in the soname.
+It however means that you promise to not ever break API.
 Because the moment you break API, you disallow your users to stay on the old API for a little longer.
+They might both have programs that use the old and that use the new API.
+Now what?

 When you have an APIVERSION then you can allow the introduction of a new version of the API while simultaneously the old API remains available on a user's system.

 ### Using a different naming-scheme for APIVERSION

 I used the MAJOR.MINOR version numbers from semver to form the APIVERSION.
-I did this because only the MAJOR and the MINOR are technically involved in API changes.
-MAJOR for breaking API changes, MINOR for API additions.
-The PATCH or MICRO (whatever you call it) part of a semver version number ain't technically involved (unless you are doing semantic versioning wrong - in which case see 'Coming up with your own versioning scheme').
+I did this because only the MAJOR and the MINOR are technically involved in API changes (unless you are doing semantic versioning wrong - in which case see 'Coming up with your own versioning scheme').

 Some projects only use MAJOR.
 Examples are Qt which puts the MAJOR number behind the Qt part.
 For example libQt5Core.so.VERSION (so that's "Qt" + MAJOR + Module).
 The GLib world, however, uses "g" + Module + "-" + MAJOR + ".0" as they have releases like 2.2, 2.3, 2.4 that are all called libglib-2.0.so.VERSION.
 I guess they figured that maybe someday in their 2.x series, they could use that MINOR field?

 DBus seems to be using a similar thing to GLib, but then without the MINOR suffix: libdbus-1.so.VERSION.
-For their GLib integration they also use this: libdbus-glib-1.so.VERSION.
+For their GLib integration they also use it as libdbus-glib-1.so.VERSION.

-Who is right, who is wrong doesn't matter too much for the APIVERSION.
-As long as there is a way to differentiate the API in a) the include path, b) the pkg-config filename and c) the library that will be linked with, so the -l parameter.
+Who is right, who is wrong?
+It doesn't matter too much for your APIVERSION naming scheme.
+As long as there is a way to differentiate the API in a) the include path, b) the pkg-config filename and c) the library that will be linked with (the -l parameter during linking/compiling).
 Maybe someday a standard will be defined?
 Let's hope so.

 ## Differences in interpretation per platform